wormhole-foundation/wormhole/clients/js/README.md

-  worm recover <digest> <signature>  Recover an address from a signature worm submit <vaa>                  Execute a VAA worm sui                           Sui utilities worm verify-vaa                    Verifies a VAA by querying the core contract on Ethereum
+  worm recover <digest> <signature>  Recover an address from a signature worm submit <vaa>                  Execute a VAA worm sui                           Sui utilities worm verify-vaa                    Verifies a VAA by querying the core contract on the specified EVM chain

 Options:
   --help     Show help                                                 [boolean]